vblanco20-1/vulkan-guide/docs/chapter-3/triangle_mesh_code.md

 }
 ```

-Now its time to create the vertex buffer.
+Now it's time to create the vertex buffer.
 We will fill the `upload_mesh` function

 ```cpp
 void VulkanEngine::upload_mesh(Mesh& mesh)